swells/js-example-fraud-score/README.md

 **Note** The preferred way to install this example is to use the [DeployR command line interface](https://github.com/deployr/deployr-cli) (CLI).

-By default, the example assumes an instance of the **DeployR server** is running on `localhost`.
-If your instance of DeployR is running at some other IP address then please udpate the `endpoint` location property in the configuration file `config/config.json`.

 1. Download and install [Node.js](http://nodejs.org/download/), which ships with npm.